-You can choose any of the mentioned growing marijuana techniques, or you can make your own stash at home.
+You can choose any of the mentioned growing marijuana techniques, and you can make your own stash at home.

 Growing Marijuana Indoors

 Indoor growing of cannabis plants is what the name implies.
 Usually, growers grow indoors if the weather or climate does not favor cannabis growing.
-Also, this is the last resort if cannabis growing is not permitted from your location.
-Indoor growing is very expensive than outdoor growing because you’ll be providing everything for your plant from lighting, water, food, and air that it can actually get when it is cultivated outdoors.
+Also, this is the last resort if cannabis growing is not permitted in your location.
+Indoor growing is much more expensive than outdoor growing because you’ll be providing everything for your plant from lighting, water, food, and air that it can actually get when it is cultivated outdoors.

-Indoor growing is for growers who want to avoid mistakes as possible.
+Indoor growing is for growers who want to avoid as much mistakes as possible.
 If you’re new to growing cannabis, then we recommend indoor growing so you can better monitor your plants.